Wire Fraud and Business Email Compromise at Canadian Wealth-Management Firms

 What is business email compromise?

 A fraud where an attacker compromises or spoofs an email account to redirect a payment, typically by sending revised banking details during a real transfer conversation.
-It is among the largest sources of fraud loss for Canadian businesses.
+Spear phishing and business email compromise drove $67.3 million CAD in reported losses to the Canadian Anti-Fraud Centre in 2024.

 How do wealth firms prevent fraudulent transfers?

-Verify any change to transfer or banking instructions with an out-of-band callback to a known client number.
-Add enforced multi-factor authentication, email-impersonation protection, and staff awareness training.
+Verify any change to transfer or banking instructions with an out-of-band callback to a known client number from your own records.
+Add enforced multi-factor authentication, email-impersonation protection, and staff awareness training so the mailbox is harder to compromise in the first place.

 What should a firm do if it suspects a fraudulent transfer?

-Contact the financial institution immediately to attempt a recall, report to the Canadian Anti-Fraud Centre, and preserve the relevant emails and logs.
-A written incident plan that names responsibilities speeds this up.
+Contact both banks’ fraud lines immediately to attempt a recall, report to the Canadian Anti-Fraud Centre and police, and preserve the relevant emails and sign-in logs.
+Then reset the compromised mailbox and revoke forwarding rules.
+A written incident plan that names responsibilities speeds every step.

 Is Fusion Computing the same as Fusion Cyber Group?

 No. Fusion Computing Limited and Fusion Cyber Group (fusioncyber.ca) are separate businesses with similar names.
-Fusion Computing was founded in 2012 in Toronto and is led by CISSP-certified CEO Mike Pearlstein.
+Fusion Computing was founded in 2012 in Toronto, is Canadian-owned, and is led by CISSP-certified CEO Mike Pearlstein.

 Talk to Fusion about your firm’s security